jae-s-bang/jae-s-bang.github.io/_teaching/2025-spring-calp1.md

 ---
 title: "Calculus Practice 1 (F31.104L042)"
 collection: teaching
-type: "Teaching Assistant (Instructor of Record)"
+type: "Teaching Assistant; Instructor for the full section (delivered all lectures)"
 permalink: /teaching/2025-spring-calculus-practice-1/
 venue: "Seoul National University"
 date: 2025-03-01
 location: "Seoul, South Korea"
 ---

-Teaching Assistant (Instructor of Record) for Calculus Practice 1 at Seoul National University (Spring 2025).
+Teaching Assistant for Calculus Practice 1 at Seoul National University (Spring 2025).
+I was the instructor for the full section and delivered all lectures for my section.

-- Led problem-solving sessions and guided students through core calculus techniques.
+- Delivered all lectures and led in-class problem solving for the section.
-- Prepared and discussed practice problems aligned with the main lecture.
+- Prepared lesson materials and problem sets aligned with the course syllabus.
+- Responded to student questions and provided feedback on coursework.
-- Assisted with evaluation tasks (e.g., grading and feedback) as needed.
+- Assisted with grading and course administration as needed.